jiyuuchc/TrackMate-Lacss/README.md

 A plugin of a plugin.

-This software adds a new cell detector to [TrackMate](https://imagej.net/plugins/trackmate/index), a cell/object tracker plugin for [ImageJ](https://imagej.net/).
-The detector uses a pretrained [deep-learning model](https://github.com/jiyuuchc/lacss) to detect and segment cells.
+This software adds a new cell detector to [TrackMate](https://imagej.net/plugins/trackmate/index), a cell/object tracker plugin for [FIJI/ImageJ](https://imagej.net/software/fiji/).

+The detector uses a pretrained deep-learning model [Lacss](https://github.com/jiyuuchc/lacss) to find and segment cells.

 ### Installation